-There are opportunities to integrate these topics seamlessly and longitudinally into the preclerkship, clerkship, and elective curricula.
-Such efforts would not overwhelm the amount of information presented to medical students, and would provide much needed exposure to planetary health to coming generations of physicians.
+There are opportunities and plans to integrate ESH longitudinally into the preclerkship, clerkship, and elective curricula.
+Such efforts would not overwhelm the amount of information presented to medical students, and would provide much-needed exposure to planetary health to coming generations of physicians.